 | Lloyds TSB Scotland | Minimum 70 years from the date of the mortgage. |

-An example of a Lease Extension matter before the tribunal for a Kingsbury residence is 27B Hillside in February 2010. the resulting premium, all other aspects of the valuation having been agreed between the parties was set at £8,250 This case affected 1 flat.
-The unexpired term as at the valuation date was 70.25 years.
+An example of a Lease Extension decision for a Kingsbury residence is 27B Hillside in February 2010. the resulting premium, all other aspects of the valuation having been agreed between the parties was set at £8,250 This case was in relation to 1 flat.
+The unexpired lease term was 70.25 years.